Joe-Mendez-Cloud-Engineer/See-Food/README.md

 # See-Food
 This is an image classifier app for iOS written in swift utilizing IBM Watson for image classification.

 You can download this app from a zip file in this repsitory.
-It's works with any iPhone running iOS 9.3 or above.

 To run this code on your computer, you must have a Mac, Xcode, and an account with IBM Watson to utilize it's image classifier capabilities.